huangnoah/zkorgchart/README.md

 ## Introduction

-  The Orgchart is a tree browser (or call **SpaceTree**) that offers a convenient way to display data. (inspired by [JavaScript InfoVis Toolkit](http://philogb.github.com/jit/demos.html)) It consists of nodes and paths, and the paths represent the links connecting these nodes.
+Orgchart is a tree browser (or the so called SpaceTree) that offers a convenient way to display data, inspired by [JavaScript InfoVis Toolkit](http://philogb.github.com/jit/demos.html).
+The Orgchart consists of nodes and paths while path represents the links connecting the nodes.
 You can expand or collapse individual nodes in the tree to show or hide its children.
-And you can change the attributes to affect how the tree is displayed.
-For example, use the **level** to adjust the number of levels that are shown in the tree.
+You can also change the attributes to affect how the tree is displayed.
+For example, you can use *level* to adjust the number of levels that are shown in the tree.

-## Example
+## Example Scenario

-Suppose we want to make a orgchart to display the staffs information and the relations connecting those staffs.
+Suppose we want to make an orgchart to display a company's staffs' information and their relations.

 ### SpaceTree Layout

-To show the SpaceTree layout visualization we need a orgchart component.
-The template tag regards the staff's name as the node label.
-We have also added button for adding, removing a new node feature.
+To show the SpaceTree layout visualization, we need an orgchart component.
+The template tag refers the staff's name as the node label.
+We have also added a button for adding or removing a node.

 **ZUL**